Plants and trees and flowers Page 1 of 2

 Could they though , possess something else that makes them behave the way that they do.

 It’s either something like that or the seed really does on it’s own have in it everything to become a tree.
 Taking the latter , it would mean that the tree doesn’t know that it itself is a tree and therefore has no knowledge of it’s own existence and just grows because of whatever was in it’s seed.
 That might be likely to be the case , but that also means that they have nothing to do with themselves.
-I suppose though that we also don’t have anything to do with ourselves , but we do think that we move ourselves.
+I suppose though that we also don’t have anything to do with our physical selves , but we do think that we move ourselves and move according to the environment space around us.

-Without sounding too flowery about it , the tree exists.
-How does it sort of choose not to grow branches on any side all over the sides.
+Without sounding too flowery about it , the tree exists , but how does it also sort of choose not to grow branches on any side all over the sides.
 You’d think that it might try , but it doesn’t.
 It’s almost like a tree seems to know about it’s tree neighbours and doesn’t waste energy growing branches that would collide into the other tree next to it.
 It’s hard to think up a natural order of nature using only sunlight and water and soil that ensures that happening.

 Not only that , the trunk and the branches get thinner towards their ends , which is a bid odd , as it is the leaves at the end of them that take the carbon from the air that makes them.
 Obviously branches would just snap under their own weight if they grew with the same thickness all the way to the end of them.
-That would mean though that somehow the tree distributes the carbon to give itself the structure it needs to stand up.
-That’s quite something to do.
+That would mean that somehow the tree distributes the carbon taken from the air by the leaves , to give itself the structure it needs.
+That’s quite something.

 Next page